Deeksha-Mane/CERTIFICATIONS/README.md

 - A place to inspire and connect with fellow learners

 ---

-> 💡 _“Every competition taught me something new — teamwork, speed, pressure handling, and most importantly, consistency.”_
+> 💡 _"You have the right to perform your prescribed duties, but you are not entitled to the fruits of your actions.
+> &emsp;— **Bhagavad Gita**
 > ---

-📖 *"You have the right to perform your prescribed duties, but you are not entitled to the fruits of your actions."*
-— **Bhagavad Gita**
+Every competition taught me something new — teamwork, speed, pressure handling, and most importantly, consistency.

 🎯 *Let the work be your worship, and excellence be your habit.*